aws-samples/aws-sagemaker-byoc-end2end/README.md

 In recent years, MLOps has become a hot topic which focus on increasing automation.
 [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) is the first purpose-built, easy-to-use continuous integration and continuous delivery (CI/CD) service for machine learning (ML).
 In this example, we demonstrate how to integrate SageMaker Pipelines with BYOC solutions to bring the state-of-the-art algorithm to help in the creation and automation of end-to-end ML workflow more efficiently.

 ## Prerequisites
-- Amazon SageMaker notebook instance of `ml.t3.medium` with 100GB EFS, as well as a role with policies of `AmazonSageMakerFullAccess`
+- Amazon SageMaker notebook instance of `ml.t3.medium` with 50GB EBS, as well as a role with policies of `AmazonSageMakerFullAccess`
 - Account limit:
     - 1 x `ml.p3.16xlarge` instance for Training Job
     - 1 x `ml.p3.2xlarge` instance for batch inference